TheBestTvarynka/Dataans/doc/tech_stack.md

 * Secure.

 But it is not a comprehensive answer.
 There are a lot of ways how you can write desktop apps.
 And all of them suck.

-**Native desktop app?** Then we'll need to write the UI components separately for all supported platforms.
-Moreover, writing native UI on Linux and Windows is a pain.
-We don't want and don't have time for that.

 **[`Qt`](https://www.qt.io/)?** No, we don't want to deal with C++. **`Qt` bindings?** Usually, they are pretty limited and, eventually, you will be forced to return to the original `Qt` to implement more advanced features.
 Another `Qt` disadvantage, in this case, is complexity and time-consuming.